2600hz/kazoo5/doc/install_rocky9.md

 On the 5984/5986 question: modern single-node CouchDB talks to Kazoo on 5984.
 5986 was the old BigCouch cluster-mgmt port (HAProxy fronted 15984/15986); you don't need it with CouchDB 2/3 unless you're running BigCouch-compat setups.
+If HAProxy is used on this install, change port `5984` in the Kazoo config to `15984`.
+Regardless of which DB set type is used, the HAProxy config below will make sure it works without issues, by redirecting requests on 15986 to 5984 with the proper URL.

 FreeSWITCH needs an env file at `/etc/kazoo/freeswitch/env` when you get to §9: